owkin/GrAIdient/Docs/Concepts/PLUGIN.md

 ### Plugin Layer

-Once the new layer, say `MyLayer` has been implemented, declare it on the registry so that it can be serialized/deserialized from the disk:
+Once the new layer, say `MyLayer` has been implemented, declare it on the registry so that it can be serialized/deserialized from the disk among any other layers of the model:

 ```swift
 MAKit.Model.Layer.append(registry: buildRegistry([